Developing and establishing an enrolment scheme

 Roles and responsibilities

-To ensure a balanced school network, boards monitor their school rolls and the Ministry monitors and analyses enrolments across the network of schools.
+To ensure a balanced school network, boards monitor their school rolls and we monitor and analyse enrolments across the network of schools.

 The Act is very specific about the obligations and responsibilities of boards and the Ministry when developing and operating enrolment schemes.